provokingastorm/PWiki/Xbox/Gears of War Boosting.md

 ## Achievements Needed

-**A Series of Tubes - Host and complete 50 ranked matches** SPNKr
+**A Series of Tubes - Host and complete 50 ranked matches** Avoling
-Spiderman Noire
-Avoling
 Xx80sRockerxX
 peeeeeeeete
 ElusiveEagle

-**Capital Punishment - Kill 100 enemies in ranked matches with an execution**
-SPNKr

-**Is It a Spider - Kill 100 enemies in ranked matches with grenade tag**
-SPNKr
-Spiderman Noire
-Xx80sRockerxX

-**Fall Down Go Boom - Kill 100 enemies in ranked matches with the Boomshot**
-SPNKr
-Spiderman Noire
-Avoling
-Xx80sRockerxX
-peeeeeeeete
-ElusiveEagle

-**The Nuge - Kill 100 enemies in ranked matches with the Torque Bow**
-Avoling
-peeeeeeeete

 **Seriously ... - Kill 10,000 people in versus ranked match total**
 SPNKr